ClemLasne/PanorpaX/Gene_expression/Transcriptome/Assembly.md

 # 1. Trinity

-Run Trinity in the directory containing the forward and reverse reads of each sample.
+Run Trinity to assemble the transcriptome.
+Run in the directory containing the forward and reverse reads of each RNA-seq sample.

 **We used version [trinityrnaseq-v2.11.0](https://github.com/trinityrnaseq/trinityrnaseq/releases)**